varp/VardanPro-Fonts/README.md

 3. Lucida Style - **Iosevka VardanPro Lucida Style**
 4. Ubuntu Mono Style - **Iosevka VardanPro Ubuntu Style**

-All fonts compiled with full set of weights and slopes and customs enabled by default:

-- "ligset-php" -  default ligatures set to PHP
-- "v-asterisk-low" - asterisk verticaly centred in row
-- "v-ampersand-upper-open" - ampersand upper opened version of &
-- "v-dollar-open" - open version of $
-- "cv67" - lower bar slanted version of <= and >=

-There are also `Light` version of fonts with weight set to 300 by default:
+There is also `Light` version of fonts with weight set to 300 by default:

 1. **Iosevka VardanPro Light**
 2. **Iosevka VardanPro Monaco Light**